A special-needs student was struggling to learn online. The whole neighborhood contributed to her schoolhouse.

 “Gosh, we don’t have any heat in here, do we,” McIntire said, shrugging his shoulders as he ducked back into the chilly September air.
 “Gotta figure that out.
 That’s next month.”

 Even if it is a little cold, Rainbow Elementary feels like real school, Ixel said later.
 It helps that the family keeps a large trampoline adjacent to the shed.
-During breaks, Ixel heads straight outside to exercise away her excess energy, just like she used to on the playground at Recess.
+During breaks, Ixel heads straight outside to exercise away her excess energy, just like she used to do on the playground at recess.

 Watching her bounce, McIntire said he never expected this level of success when he first posted in a neighborhood “Buy Nothing” Facebook group over the summer.